ApolloFramework/camellia2/README.txt

 	spack install camellia

+(If you want to maintain your own build of Camellia (as you might if you are a Camellia developer), then instead do:

+	spack install camellia --only dependencies

+If you want to maintain your own build, then the next step is to edit the CMake do-config.sh script found in build/spack-based in the Camellia distribution.)

 This will take some time, as it downloads and builds all the dependencies.
-Once the installation succeeds, the install location can be found by executing:
+If you did a full install, the install location can be found by executing:

 	spack location -i camellia